rocketacademy/basics-docs/course-logistics/required-hardware-and-software/required-software-1.md

 ### Zoom

 Zoom is Rocket's chosen video conferencing software for class.
 Each section will have its own Zoom room.
-The link to this room can be found at the top of each section's Slack channel.
+The link to this room can be found at the top of each section's community channel.

 #### **Installation**